Fibonaccigirly/New-Classrooms/README.md

 Instructions for Running the Project:

 Prerequisites:
 - Ensure you have Python installed on your machine.
-You can download it here.
+You can download it here: https://www.python.org/downloads/
 - Install the necessary Python packages using the following command in your terminal:

 pip install selenium